masogit/amb-doc/docs/index.md

 # Asset Manager Browser

-HPE Asset Manager Browser (AMB) is a lightweight UI that leverages RESTful API layer to pull data from Asset Manager and simplifies the end user data consumption of ITAM data.
+HPE Asset Manager Browser (AM Browser) is a lightweight UI that leverages RESTful API layer to pull data from Asset Manager and simplifies the end user data consumption of ITAM data.

 ![Viewer screen shot](features/img/insight1.png)

 ### Features

-AMB provides you with the following features.
+AM Browser provides you with the following features:

+- Providing quick access to specific asset information
+- Create views in mins and expose the view to AM data consumers
+- Write AQL (AM query language) and get results you need in graphical format
+- Monitor AM-UCMDB integration status
+- Message to specified channel of [Slack](https://slack.com/) group

 ![Features](img/features1.png)

 ### Use cases

-AMB provides you with the following use cases.
+AM Browser provides you with the following use cases.

 ![Usecases](img/usecases1.png)

 ### Roles

-AMB has 3 roles:
+AM Browser has 3 roles:

 ![Roles](img/roles.png)